turt2live/matrix-voyager-bot/README.md

 1. Kick it (someone can still invite it back or relink an alias of the room)
 2. Ban it (if you'd like it to stay gone)

 The bot does record who kicked/banned it and what the reason given was.
-This information is published to the network graph.

-If you'd like your room removed from the graph entirely, please open a ticket or contact `@travis:t2l.io` on matrix.
+The bot will remove any applicable nodes from the graph.